 Within Zone 1, generation has been proposed in various locations, and most of the proposals have involved generation located in the vicinity of the 345-kV infrastructure.
-Based on studies that we have conducted for proposed generation interconnections to date, some transmission reinforcements are likely to be required for any significant (>100 MW) generation development.
+Based on studies that we have conducted for proposed generation interconnections to date, some transmission reinforcements are likely to be required for any significant generation development.
 The extent and nature of the reinforcements largely would be a function of where the power from the generation is to be delivered.

-The reliability of the northern portion of Zone 1, the Rhinelander Loop, has been significantly improved with the completion of the new Cranberry to Conover 115-kV line and the Conover to Plains 138 kV conversion.
-While no new generator requests have been studied for this area, the addition of the Rhinelander Loop improvement projects may be able to support small-sized (up to 50 MW, depending on location) generation development, provided generator stability can be maintained, and provided it can be located in the northern portion of the Loop.
+The reliability of the northern portion of Zone 1, the Rhinelander Loop, has been significantly improved with the completion of the Cranberry to Conover 115-kV line and the Conover to Plains 138 kV conversion.
+While no new generator requests have been studied for this area, the addition of the Rhinelander Loop improvement projects may be able to support small-sized (depending on location) generation development, provided generator stability can be maintained, and provided it can be located in the northern portion of the Loop.
 Whether this generation would be cost-effective as a transmission-deferral mechanism would depend on a number of factors.
 The need for additional stability and thermal reinforcements in and outside of the Loop would be a function of where the new generation is sited and where the power is to be delivered.
 These improvements will be required to ensure that NERC reliability standards are continuously being met and that the security of the Rhinelander loop is not compromised.

-The transmission infrastructure in the central portion of Zone 1 includes three new 345-kV lines which make up the GCMW corridor (Gardner Park - Highway 22, Morgan - Highway 22, and Highway 22 - Werner West).
-These additional lines significantly strengthen the Weston area, bringing much needed support to the area for both stability and thermal considerations for the new Weston 4 facility.
-A new generating facility was studied interconnecting 50 MW of biomass generation to the 115-kV transmission system located near the Weston substation.
-This study proved that properly sited generation of 50 MW or less can be accommodated to the transmission system in the area with minimal network upgrades.
-While the evaluation of new generation in this area is limited to this one study, it is possible that the GCMW corridor has the potential to support additional small to medium size generation development depending on actual physical location of the facility.
+The transmission infrastructure in the central portion of Zone 1 includes three 345-kV lines which make up the GCMW corridor (Gardner Park - Highway 22, Morgan - Highway 22, and Highway 22 - Werner West).
+These additional lines significantly strengthen the Weston area, bringing much needed support to the area for both stability and thermal considerations.